-- 12.13 The issue of stocks shall be supplied by an authorised requisition note and a receipt for the stock issued shall be returned to the designated officer.
-Where a stock replenishment system is used, a record shall be maintained as approved by the Commercial Development.
-Regular comparisons shall be made of the quantities issued to wards/departments etc. and explanations recorded of significant variations. - 12.14 All transfers and returns shall be recorded on forms/systems provided for the purpose and approved by the Chief Financial Officer Director of Strategic Planning and Commercial Development. - 13 DISPOSALS AND CONDEMNATIONS, INSURANCE, LOSSES AND SPECIAL PAYMENTS - 13.1 Disposals and condemnations
+- 12.13 Stocks issued shall by accompanied by an authorised requisition and a receipt for the stock issued shall be returned to the designated officer.
+Where a stock replenishment system is used, a record shall be maintained as approved by the Chief Financial Officer.
+Regular reviews shall be made of the quantities issued to wards/departments etc. and explanations recorded of significant variations. - 12.14 All transfers and returns shall be recorded on forms/systems provided for the purpose and approved by the Chief Financial Officer .

+13 DISPOSALS AND CONDEMNATIONS, INSURANCE, LOSSES AND SPECIAL PAYMENTS

+13.1 Disposals and condemnations